-My deep appreciation is extended to my wife for her cooperation and to Superintendent Carl P. Russell for his many hours of laborious work in gathering material and for instigating this article.
-Also my gratitude to Assistant Chief Ranger Homer Robinson for information freely given, and to the following men who have obtained data, measurements, and photographs of some of the early cabins: District Rangers Louis W. Hallock, John W. Bingaman, Samuel L. Clark, Harry R. During and Carl Danner; Park Rangers Kenneth R. Ashley, John Wilbur and C. A. Walquist; Park Forester Emil F. Ernst provided comprehensive data regarding land titles and Information Specialist Ralph H. Anderson made available his many photos of pioneer structures.
+My deep appreciation is extended to my wife for her cooperation and to former Superintendent Carl P. Russell for his many hours of laborious work in gathering mater of and for instigating this article.
+Also my gratitude to former Assistant Chief Ranger Homer Robinson for information freely given, and to the following men who have obtained data, measurements, and photographs of some of the early cabins: Louis W. Hallock, John W. Bingaman, Samuel L. Clark, Harry R. During and Carl Danne.
+Kenneth R. Ashley, John Wilbur and C. A. Walquist; Park Forester Emil F. Erner provided comprehensive data regarding land titles and Visual Information Special Ralph H. Anderson made available his many photos of pioneer structures.
 I have obtained assistance, also, from the Yosemite Museum staff in locating certain photographs and manuscripts preserved in the Yosemite Museum Library.
-To Chief Ranger Oscar Sedergren I express appreciation for the coordination he has given to field studies and to my work in compiling this material.
+To Chief Ranger Oscar Sedergren 1 express appreciation for the coordination he has given to find studies and to my work incompiling this material.